 Mediation is proven to be significantly more cost-effective and efficient than litigation, and mediated agreements are far more likely to result in voluntary compliance.
 This also allows parties to retain privacy, dignity, and a sense of agency throughout the process.

-Julie believes that conflict, when handled thoughtfully, can become an opportunity accountability and a path forward.
+Julie believes that conflict, when handled thoughtfully, can become an opportunity for accountability and a path forward.
 Her work is rooted in the belief that most people want to be heard, understood, and treated fairly.
 Mediation provides the structure and support to make that possible.

 Today, Julie brings a calm, informed, and globally minded perspective to every mediation she facilitates.
 Her goal is not to determine who is right or wrong, but to help people find practical, sustainable solutions that allow them to move on with confidence and respect.

-Better places to be than a courtroom:
+A better place to be than a courtroom:

 — Abraham Lincoln